Taxpayer Bill of Rights: 1992 Colorado amendment

 Any retained Referendum C revenue (revenue above the allowable TABOR limit but below the Referendum C cap) is statutorily required to be spent on health care, education, firefighter and police retirement plans, and strategic transportation projects.
 Colorado Legislative Council staff reported in 2009 that the state would have faced a significant budget shortfall had Referendum C not passed.
 Therefore, in many instances the Referendum C money that has been spent is not new money to programs, rather it maintained the programs and prevented them from undergoing cuts.
 It is money the programs may not have received without Referendum C, but it is not additional money when compared with prior years.
 However, the report also admits that it is impossible to enumerate this impact because it would require knowledge of what budgetary actions the state would have taken had Referendum C failed.
 Referendum C and other attempts to mitigate the effects of TABOR are referred to as "de-Brucing" after Douglas Bruce, the author of the amendment.
-The effects of TABOR on government spending and economic growth has been a popular discussion topic in recent years.
+The effects of TABOR on government spending and economic growth have been a popular discussion topic in recent years.
 Proponents accredit much of Colorado's economic prosperity in the period immediately following adoption of the law to the limit and its effect on government spending and taxes.

 When Colorado voters passed the law that legalized marijuana, the voters approved using tax money generated from marijuana sales for schools, police, and drug education.
 As of April 2015, projections for marijuana tax revenue for Colorado were at $58 million, but it was unclear at that time whether the additional revenue would have to be returned to taxpayers due to the provisions in the state's Taxpayer Bill of Rights.